 The shoulder straps are also made of mesh-covered foam and have cut out sections to make them lighter and more breathable.
-They are not as padded as some other brands but I find them comfortable enough for a long day.
 They have elasticated hoops to hold hydration tubes.
 I generally use a 3L Camelbak bladder with the insulated tube and the hoops work as expected.
 The left strap also features a small mesh pocket, perfect for a phone, GPS unit or sun glasses.
 I like this pocket a lot.
-Just underneath it is one of the hoops for the Stow-on-the-Go pole storage system which I’ll detail a bit further on.
+Just underneath it is one of the hoops for the Stow-on-the-Go pole storage system which I’ll detail a bit further down.
 The shoulder straps can be adjusted at the top and bottom like many packs.
 The Osprey Talon 33 can also be adjusted for torso length.
 The shoulder harness can be pulled up and down once unscratched to get a perfect fit.
 The sternum belt can also be adjusted up and down.

 The hip belt is also foam and mesh, like the shoulder straps, and has two very convenient pockets for storing small snacks or a headlamp.
 It can be tightly adjusted and holds well in place for hours of uninterrupted hiking.

-All in all I think anyone should be able to adjust the Osprey Talon 33 just right.
+I found the Talon to be comfortable enough for a long day in summer at up to 8kg.
+Above that the belt and straps start to really dig into your flesh.
+In winter, with the different layers on, it is much better.
+With all the adjustments I think anyone should be able to adjust the Osprey Talon 33 just right.
 It is worth spending time getting familiar with all the adjustments before the first try.

 The front of the pack has a large mesh pocket with a strap-and-buckle system that provides some compression.
 I’ve used it a lot for storing either wet closing and when going mountaineering, the avalanche safety equipment (shovel and probe).
 It is super useful for storing anything you might need again later on.